actions/importer-labs/azure_devops/readme.md

 ## Repo template

-1. Click `Use this template` to create this repository inside your GitHub organization.
+1. Verify you are in your own Repository created from the landing page [Valet Labs](https://github.com/valet-customers/labs).

 ## Prerequisites
 1. Azure DevOps organization.
 Please identify or create an Azure DevOps organization to use: [Click to create an Azure DevOps Org](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?toc=%2Fazure%2Fdevops%2Fget-started%2Ftoc.json&bc=%2Fazure%2Fdevops%2Fget-started%2Fbreadcrumb%2Ftoc.json&view=azure-devops)
     - Note and store the Azure DevOp sorganization name for later.
     - Note and store the user name you use for your Azure DevOps Organization.
 It will be an email address.
 2. Azure DevOps Project.
 The default project name for this lab is `ValetBootstrap` There is an Action workflow that will create and populate the Azure DevOps project.
 No need to create it yourself.
 Note: The project has to be unique in the Azure DevOps organization.
-If you already have a project name `ValetBootstrap` please pick a differnt unique project name.
+If you already have a project name `ValetBootstrap` please pick a different unique project name.
     - Note and store the Azure DevOps project name for later.
 3. Create an Azure DevOps personal access token with the following scopes:
     -   To do so, navigate to Sign in to your organization `https://dev.azure.com/{yourorganization}`.
+    -   Click your `Account management` icon
+    -   Click `user settings`
-    -   From your home page, open `user settings`, and then select `Personal access tokens`.
+    -   Click `Personal access tokens`.
     -   Select `+ New Token`
     -   Name your token, select the organization where you want to use the token, and then set your token to automatically expire after a set number of days.
-    -   Select the following scopes:
+    -   Select the following scopes (Click `Show more scopes` if you don't see all of the below):
         -   Agents Pool: `Read`
         -   Build: `Read & Execute`
         -   Code: `Read & Write`